Image by Danita Delimont Getty Images

-Even if you’re overdosed on colonial edifices, this convent shouldn’t be missed.
+This convent shouldn’t be missed, even if you’re overdosed on colonial edifices.
 Occupying a whole block and guarded by imposing high walls, it is one of the most fascinating religious buildings in Peru.
 Nor is it just a religious building – the 20,000-sq-meter complex is almost a citadel within the city.
 It was founded in 1580 by a rich widow, doña María de Guzmán.
 Enter from the southeast corner.

 The best way to visit Santa Catalina is to hire one of the informative guides, available for S20 from inside the entrance.
 Guides speak Spanish, English, French, German, Italian, Portuguese or Japanese.
 The tours last about an hour, after which you’re welcome to keep exploring by yourself, until the gates close.
 The monastery is also open two evenings a week so that visitors can traipse through the shadowy grounds by candlelight as nuns would have done centuries ago.